RaMin0/brickyard-ramin0/backend/README.md

 ## Future Improvements

-* Add specs for serializers
+* Add specs for serializers.

 ## Getting in Touch